-Over the years, my father became addicted and had no control over his life.
+Over the years, my father became an alcohol addict and had no control over his life.
 We were now a dysfunctional family.
 Our relatives decided to arrange the marriage of my sister.
 She was a minor at that time and studying hard to get good grades in junior college (she had passed 10th despite dropping out of school).
 It was a shock for her.
 But she was a mature, understanding girl.
 I agreed to her marriage on the condition that she would be allowed to continue her studies.
 That sadly didn’t happen.

 But, the situation got terrible.
-My younger brother who was 19 years old at that time, attempted suicide at home, when I was out and my mother was asleep The timely efforts of relatives and doctors saved him.
+My younger brother who was 19 years old at that time attempted suicide at home, when I was out and my mother was asleep The timely efforts of relatives and doctors saved him.
 After that incident, my father became horrible in terms of his alcoholism and my younger brother also got addicted to smoking and drinking.
-My Mom who used to be depressed, was now completely dependent on me.
+My Mom, who used to be depressed, was now completely dependent on me.
 Consequently, I dropped out of engineering studies and returned back home.
 I was depressed, but came out of it by educating myself through online courses.
 I also got involved in a slum and rural innovation project called Dharavi Diary as a fellow and manager of their learning centre.
 [Check our earlier story Winds of change]

 Thank you COVID-19

 March 2020: COVID-19 was disrupting China and other parts of the world.
 I realised its destructive impact.
 By the end of the second week, I started to reach out to Govt officials to know their plans and readiness to combat the pandemic in Dharavi.
 I raised our concern on social media platforms and put the issues on Twitter.
-I reported incompetencies of the municipal authorities and got involved in distributing groceries to the poorest of the poor in Dharavi with student volunteers from Dharavi Diary.
+I reported incompetence of the municipal authorities and got involved in distributing groceries to the poorest of the poor in Dharavi with student volunteers from Dharavi Diary.

 During this time, my father was not serious about anything and kept on drinking relentlessly.
 On the morning of March 17th, he went out without having breakfast.
 People were already scared and confused in Dharavi but my Dad was oblivious of the critical situation.
 That time I got nervous, as my gut feeling was that my father had kind of crossed a threshold point.
-On the same day, I also informed my sister that our father is doing something strange and she may get some bad news.
+On the same day, I also informed my sister that our father is doing something strange and she may get some bad news soon.
 The whole day, we were worried.
 My father usually returned home in 5-6 hours.
 Almost 10 hours had passed, but Dad wasn’t home.
-We started looking for him in the bustling lanes of Dharavi.
+We started looking for him in the lanes of Dharavi.
 We were clueless.

 After 12 hours, he returned home close to midnight.
 He was shivering and had roadside dust all over his body.
 He revealed, he fell down on the road after consuming alcohol in the morning.
 He asked for help from passersby but nobody helped.
 Few teenagers laughed and teased him by calling him a Corona patient.
 He was lying down for more than 8 hours on the roadside.
 He was in quite a bit of shock after that incident.